Sallah Shabati

-Sallah Shabati (סאלח שבתי) is a 1964 Israeli comedy film about the chaos of Israeli immigration and resettlement.
+Sallah Shabati (סאלח שבתי) is a 1964 Israeli comedy film about the chaos of Israeli immigration and resettlement, as well as the issues Mizrahi Jews faced in the developing Israeli society.
 This social satire placed the director Ephraim Kishon and producer Menahem Golan among the first Israeli filmmakers to achieve international success.
-It also introduced actor Chaim Topol (Fiddler on the Roof) to audiences worldwide.
+It also introduced to audiences to actor Chaim Topol, who would later achieve even greater recognition with the 1971 American period musical film Fiddler on the Roof.

-The protagonist's name, Sallah Shabati, is perhaps a play on the phrase סליחה שבאתי, Sliḥa she'bati, "I apologise for coming".
+The protagonist's name, Sallah Shabati, is perhaps a play on the phrase סליחה שבאתי, Sliḥa she'bati, "I apologise for coming/I regret coming here".
 In earlier print versions of Kishon's short stories which were revised for the film, the character was known as Saadia Shabtai.

+This is the first Israeli film to be nominated for the Oscar for Best Foreign Language Film and the first to win the Golden Globe award for best Foreign Film.
+Later, it was also produced as a musical.